Donate books to help fund our work. Learn more→

 Rudolf Steiner

-The content of sensation, perception and contemplation, all feelings, acts of will, dreams and fancies, mental pictures, concepts and ideas, all illusions and hallucinations, are given to us through observation.
+All contents of sensations, all perceptions, feelings, acts of will, dreams and fancies, representations, concepts, Ideas, all illusions and hallucinations, are given to us through observation.

-All other things, all other events, are there independently of me.
+All other things, all other processes, are there independently of me.
 Whether they be truth, or illusion, or dream, I know not.
-There is only one thing of which I am absolutely certain, for I myself give it its certain existence; and that is my thinking.
+There is only one thing of which I am absolutely certain, for I myself am the author of its indubitable existence; and that is my thinking.

-An experienced event may be a set of percepts or it may be a dream, an hallucination, or something else.
-In short, I am unable to say in what sense it exists.
-I cannot gather this from the event in itself, but I shall find it out when I consider the event in its relation to other things.
+An experienced process may be a complex of percepts, or it may be a dream, an hallucination, etc. In short, I cannot say in what sense it exists.
+I can never read off the kind of existence from the process itself, for I can discover it only when I consider the process in its relation to other things.

 Tr.
 Harry Collison